 Dial-Adjust Harder to Grab on Smaller Heads

 Some helmets, like the Joovy Noodle, have lower sitting dial adjusts that make them easier to grab, no matter where your child’s head falls in the sizing range.

 The Giro Tremor helmets are lined with high-end, sealed pads to prevent sweat from dripping down your child’s face.
 The side that touches the skin is a high-end athletic performance material called Quick-Dry padding.
 These pads are definitely among the nicest we’ve seen and are an upgrade from the pads on most kids helmets.

 Correctly adjusting the sliders on a helmet’s side straps is one of my least favorite things to do in life.
 It is SUCH A PAIN but completely necessary to have a truly great and lasting fit.
-THANK YOU, Giro for removing this first world problem from my life.
+In the Tremor, Giro has removed this first world problem from your life.

 The Giro Tremor features side straps that are fixed and don’t need to be adjusted.
 (Most kids’ helmets require adjusting the side straps to get a proper fit.)
-We love it!
-We also love that the side straps are a much softer and more tightly woven fabric than the traditional nylon found on many other helmets.
+We love that the side straps are a much softer and more tightly woven fabric than the traditional nylon found on many other helmets.
 They feel soft against the skin and look pretty sweet.

 Buckle – Giro Tremor Features Basic Buckle